-Each of our directors has been engaged in the principal occupation indicated in the foregoing table for more than the past five years, except for Mr. Smith who has held his position with Haddad Brands since 2013.
+Each of our directors has been engaged in the principal occupation indicated in the foregoing table for more than the past five years, with the exceptions of Mr. Smith and Mr. Sachdev.
+Mr. Smith has held his position with Haddad Brands since 2013.
 Prior thereto, from 2010 to 2012, Mr. Smith served as Executive Vice President, Merchandising for Limited Brands, at Victoria's Secret Direct, the largest direct-to-consumer women's apparel retailer in the United States.
 From 1998 through 2010, Mr. Smith held various senior merchandising positions at Macy's Inc. beginning with Vice President, Merchandise Manager, Macy's West and culminating with Executive Vice President, Merchandising for Juniors, Kids, Intimate Apparel, Dresses, Suits, Coats and Swimwear.
+Mr. Sachdev has been a partner of Clayton Dubilier & Rice, LLC since 2015.
+Previously, from November 2010, he served as a Managing Director and Co-Head of Healthcare Services at J.P.
+Morgan.